 Anyone who is a member of a professional body is likely to have CPD requirements laid out for them by the body, rather than by their employer.

 Employers will often support with CPD, and may even contribute to CPD plans.
 However, the onus is very much with the individual to source CPD training activities that meet their personal learning needs and objectives.

 What are the benefits of CPD?

 When we talk about the benefits of CPD, we are talking about one’s commitment to doing a good job.
 However traditional your profession may be, innovation inevitably influences it, sometimes changing the admin aspect of a role and, at other times, completely altering the way in which something is done.

 To be committed to CPD is to be committed to how good you are at what you do, how accurate your knowledge is, and how well attuned you are to the changes in the world around you.
 In an even bolder statement, we can say that commitment to CPD is a commitment to the concept of the “survival of the fittest”, as only those who continuously further their knowledge will be the professionals that others will want to work with.

 From the perspective of the employer, monitoring CPD is perhaps the easiest way to review employees and gauge the company’s overall level of fitness.
 As we all know, an organisation or a team are only as strong as its weakest branch.

 How many CPD Points/Hours do I Accrue?

-Attending this live CPD Accredited in person event equates to 16 CPD points.
-Plus, you can gain a further 29 points when you playback the presentations you couldn’t see because they’re running at the same time.
+Attending this live CPD Accredited in person event equates to 10 CPD points.
+Plus, an additional 20 points when you playback the presentations you didn’t see because they were running at the same time.